 Interested in more of Tucson’s borderland cultural heritage?
 Take the Best of the Barrio Culinary Tour or visit the Best 23 Miles of Mexican Food district.
 Tour Mission San Xavier del Bac, Presidio San Agustin, and Tubac Presidio State Historic Park.
 Browse the Raices Taller 222 Art Gallery and the Tucson Museum of Art’s Latin American Art collection, or watch an original play at Borderlands Theater.

 If you visit in early November, don't miss All Souls Procession weekend, a totally Tucson take on All Soul's Day and Mexico's Day of the Dead.
-On any Wednesday evening, you can stream mariachi songs as part of the mix of old and new Latin music played by a real DJ during the Sabor del Barrio program on Tucson's community radio station, KXCI 91.3 FM.
+On any Wednesday evening, you can stream mariachi songs as part of the eclectic mix of old and new Latin music played by a real DJ during the Sabor del Barrio program on Tucson's community radio station, KXCI 91.3 FM.

 Is 12th Avenue the Best 23 Mil…